 Larry lives in the small, coastal mountain town of Ojai

 in Southern California, where I live and teach at World

 University, I never had occasion to meet him until recently.

-In the latter part of 2001, I happened to see him on television
+In the latter part of 2001, I happened to see him on

-had an NDE.
+in passing, having had an NDE.

 experiences in his opinion, as his serious experiment

 with LSD in the sixties had produced a psychic journey

 remarkably similar to his later medical NDE.